NPITX-programs/BurgerBarn/.github/README.md

 1. Users can only select one item in each category
 1. Total is dynamically calculated as each item is entered
 1. Total must include 8% sales tax
+1. Users must NOT be able to modify/focus the Text Box

 Selecting a menu item will display a message:
 "You purchased [menu item] for [price]"